-- 200 OK Policy created or modified. - 401 Unauthorized Authentication failed
+- 200 OK Policy created or modified. - 401 Unauthorized Authentication failed this function is used to retrieve the policies that you defined.
+It can also be used to export the policy to a file.

 '''

 POST /policy/pol1 HTTP/1.1

 Host: example.com

 Accept: application/json

-'''

 scope=admin

 realm=realm1

-action=enroll, disable
+action=enrol1, disable

+'''